The Intermittent Volunteer’s Weblog

 just out of reach of her hands.

-the machine of bureaucracy
+the machinery of bureaucracy

 is grinding up and spitting out human beings,